 Trekking the Wye Valley Walk

-Wales Walking Holidays offer packages along the amazing Wye Valley Walk, a 136 mile (218 km) long distance footpath, which follows the splendid River Wye from its mouth as it joins the Severn Estuary near Chepstow, Monmouthshire to its source near Plynlimon in mid Wales.
+Wales Walking Holidays offer tours along the amazing Wye Valley Walk, a 136 mile (218 km) long distance footpath, which follows the splendid River Wye from its mouth as it joins the Severn Estuary near Chepstow, Monmouthshire to its source near Plynlimon in mid Wales.

 A moderate walk, it takes you along the densely wooded forests and ravines of Monmouthshire and the Forest of Dean.
 Then though the countryside and apple orchards of Herefordshire, through five counties as it meanders through the hills, mountains and open moorland to Powys in mid Wales.